edgio-docs/edgio-docs/guides/production.md

 ### Whitelisting {{ PRODUCT_NAME }} IP Addresses

 Before going live, ensure that all {{ PRODUCT_NAME }} IP addresses are whitelisted in the security layer in front of your origin and/or API servers.
 The IP addresses you need to whitelist can be found on the "IP Whitelist" section of the "Networking" tab.
-Note that your IP addresses may differ from the ones show above.
+Note that your IP addresses may differ from the ones shown above.

 ## TLS/SSL